Kata

 Kata Tuesdays – Kodokan Goshin Jutsu

-The Provincial Kata Committee will be offering instructions in Kodokan Goshin Jutsu to anyone interested in this kata.
-This in-person session will also be broadcast and recorded on Google Meet (please mute):
+The Provincial Kata Committee offered instructions in Kodokan Goshin Jutsu to anyone interested in the kata.
+This in-person session was recorded and available for you to rewatch.

 What is Kata?